 Stand straight with free weights in each of your hands.
-You should be standing in such a way that your arms are hanging on your sides, and palms are facing your thighs.
-Exhale and lift both arms slowly straight out up-to shoulder height.
+You should be standing in such a way that your arms are hanging on your sides, and your palms are facing your thighs.
+Exhale and lift both arms slowly straight out up to shoulder height.
 Inhale and lower down your arms back to your sides.

 Lie down straight on your back on a bench or yoga blocks, if available.
 Start with both your arms extended fully up to the sky with your palms facing the sky, holding free weights in each hand.
 Inhale and bend your elbows as much as you can, retracting the shoulder blades.
 Exhale and lift your arms starlight up to the sky again.

 Chest press promotes strong chest muscles that are essential for a lot of yoga postures like Crow and Dolphin Pose.